jtleek/reviews/README.md

 * If you said major revisions and their revision showed their method was incorrect/uninteresting - reject.

 How long you should take to review?
 -------------------

+You should never take more than a month to review.
+If you accept a review, you should plan to complete it within a month.
+Ideally you will do the review in less time than that (think 2 weeks).
+If you are unable to do the review in that time frame you should politely decline and offer some alternative reviewers.

+It is inevitable that you will miss some deadlines for reviews.
+It is an important component of an academic's professional life but it is not a priority above your own work.
+If you are going to miss a deadline, you should let the associate editor know and give them a time frame for when you will complete the review.

+Remember that someone else put a huge amount of work into this paper and their career/livelihood depends on them getting papers published in a reasonable amount of time.
+If you think the paper should be rejected, do it quickly!
+If you think it should be accepted, do it quickly!